Friday, 14 November 2025

 One peculiarity is that White may not have advertised the maps in his Subscription Letter.
 There are no records of these announcements in any catalogues, and it must be assumed almost all are lost, and the surviving examples not thought useful to list separately.
 The author has one example announcing the forthcoming Second Edition of Devonshire (1878).
 Although detailing all the contents there is no mention of a map; however, this edition does contain an adapted John and Charles Walker map of Devonshire (loose, not bound in), with White´s imprint.
 In this example the subscriber would save 11 shillings over the later, published price (25/- and not 36/-), or roughly 30%.

-Most of the county maps seen from White directories from 1840 have White´s imprint.
-Two of these maps are extremely attractive.
-For the first edition of his History of Lincoln, William White used a map originally engraved by James Stevenson[iv], of London for a historical work.
-The map was reprinted and subsequently published by a local publisher, John Saunders to accompany a set of (nearly 100) engravings by Mary Saunders, Lincoln in 1836[v].
-Five years later, and with a new ornate title, Lincoln reduced from the actual surveys, and carefully Corrected to the year 1841, it also clearly has White´s imprint: Published with White´s History and Directory of Lincolnshire.
-Although the original map was bound into the volume of engravings, no copy of White´s Lincoln directory has been found with the map bound in, although three separate editions of this map are known (usually folded in covers) and dated to coincide with editions of the directory[vi].
+For the first edition of his History of Lincoln, William White used a map originally engraved by James Stevenson[4], of London for a historical work published by a local publisher, John Saunders to accompany a set of (nearly 100) engravings by Mary Saunders, History of the County of Lincoln in 1836[5].
+It reappeared with new title, dated 1839, and sold in covers[6].
+Two years later, and with a new title, Lincoln reduced from the actual surveys, and carefully Corrected to the year 1841, it also clearly has White´s imprint: Published with White´s History and Directory of Lincolnshire.
+No copy of White´s Lincoln directory has been found with the map bound in, although three separate editions of this map are known (usually folded in covers) and dated to coincide with editions of the directory.

-Another particularly attractive map is that for Suffolk[vii].
-The Third and Fourth Editions have been seen with a map.
-The attractive title in various types of script: Map of Suffolk, Divided into Hundreds and Boroughs and Shewing all the Railways, Roads & Rivers, Canals &c&c.
+Another particularly attractive map is that for Suffolk[7].
+One example which seems to coincide with issue of the Second Edition in 1855 is extant and is similar to that seen in the later Third and Fourth Editions.
+The attractive title in various types of script: Map of Suffolk, Divided into Hundreds and Boroughs and Shewing all the Railways, Roads & Rivers, Canals &c &c.
 The main imprint in the title: Drawn and Engraved for the History, Gazetteer & Directory of Suffolk.
-Published by WM White, Sheffield, and dated 1874 or 1884.
-Neither directory mentions the map on the title page.
-The map[viii] may have been specially prepared for White´s first edition of 1844; the engraver was J H Franks who also engraved maps of Yorkshire and Lancashire, first for Baines and later for White.
+Published by WM White, Sheffield, and dated accordingly.
+The map may have been specially prepared for White´s first edition of 1844; J H Franks who also engraved maps of Yorkshire and Lancashire, first for Baines and later for White, may well have been the engraver, but his name is omitted from the 1855 folding map in covers.
 James Henry Franks (later trading as Franks and Johnson) engraved plans of Liverpool, Lancaster, Preston as well as maps covering the Ridings of Yorkshire and Lancashire for Baines´ early directories of those counties.
-The two partners were in prison for debt in 1833; and Franks died in 1857.[ix]
+The two partners were in prison for debt in 1833; and Franks died in 1857.[8]
 The map in these later editions has an imprint under the border centrally of London, Simpkin, Marshall & Co.
 This company published (or sold) White´s directories in London from circa 1864 (Norfolk 3rd edition).

 There is a certain anomaly here.
-The Walker brothers were very close, although John was very much the senior partner[xi].
+The Walker brothers were very close, although John was very much the senior partner[10].
 They both continued working until the ends of their lives, and died within a year of each other.
 Charles died in January 1872, aged 72, at the Keppel Street (Bloomsbury London) address where the complete family resided consisting of three brothers and four sisters.
 His older brother, John, died in April the following year aged 83.
-There is no record of any person taking the business over[xii].
-It is possible that White purchased leftover stock and simply added his imprint below the map as and when required[xiii].
+There is no record of any person taking the business over[11].
+It is possible that White purchased leftover stock and simply added his imprint below the map as and when required[12].
 However, this stock, or his source, must have dried up in the 1880s.

-Another source of maps was the company of John Cary.
-White had obtained printings of his maps, as adapted with geological information for William Smith (he produced the first geological survey of England), and sold these in his Durham and Northumberland “atlas” section (1825).
-At least two other directories are known to have used maps which were based on those of John Cary.
-The original map plates had been prepared as early as 1807 for Cary´s New English Atlas.
 There were frequent reprintings with updating of the map up until the end of the century, by which time they had been acquired by G F Cruchley.
 Cary had used a simple title in an oval frame until 1842.
 When Cruchley obtained them in the following decade he revised the titles.
 These would read Cruchley´s Railway and Telegraphic County Map of … in a variety of script styles.
 Variants of these maps, revised for White, are found in 1863 (Essex) and 1890 (Devon).
-A map from an, as yet, unidentified map of Hampshire Reduced from the Ordnance Survey appeared in 1885.
+A map from an, as yet, unidentified map of Hampshire Reduced from the Ordnance Survey appeared in 1878.
 The map used for the final edition of Lincoln (1892) was being used by G W Bacon when it appeared but was actually from a plate originally prepared in 1858 for The Weekly Dispatch.
-Bacon acquired these in 1869 for his Bacon´s County Atlas and made prolific use of the lithographic transfers into the twentieth century.
+Bacon acquired these in 1869 for their Bacon´s County Atlas and made prolific use of the lithographic transfers into the twentieth century.
+When the third and final edition of Nottinghamshire appeared in 1894, the map included was one originally printed and published by George Philip & Son.
+This had first appeared in 1872 in their Atlas of the English Counties.

 William White´s Directories: